owensgl/intro-genomics/syllabus.md

 Attendance to the lecture portion is highly encouraged.
 Given the central importance of the lab exercises, attendance for the lab portion is mandatory and recorded.
-Missing more than two (2) lab sections will result in an incomplete in the course.
+Missing more than two (2) lab sections will result in an incomplete grade in the course.
+For missed lab section, the student should complete the tutorial on their own time.
+Even when the lab section is missed, the lab assignment is still due the following week.

 ### Quiz/Exam Policy